maxtkc/mvths-wiki/docs/025a-period.rst

 Overview
 --------

 As mentioned in the previous secton, the unit of measurement for frequency is Hertz which is defined as cycles (or periods) per second.
 One cycle (or period) is measured as one HIGH pulse and one LOW pulse or smallest section of a wave that could be repeated to make the entire wave.

 .. figure:: images/waveforms-tim3.png
    :alt:

-While a waves frequency is measured in Hertz (cycles/second), a waves period is measured in seconds.
+While a wave's frequency is measured in Hertz (cycles/second), a waves period is measured in seconds.
 The period is the length of a cycle in seconds.
-For example, if you created a wave with a HIGH of 10 ms and a LOW of 10 ms, the period of this wave would be
-20 ms or .02 seconds.
+For example, if you created a wave with a HIGH of 10 ms and a LOW of 10 ms, the period of this wave would be 20 ms or .02 seconds.

 | **Converting between frequency and period**
 Frequency and period are the inverse of each other.
 For example, if a wave had a speed of three cycles (periods) per second that would mean that we could measure three